 Many businesses use customer onboarding and implementation software to speed up this process.
 However, with so many available options, choosing the right software for your business can be overwhelming.
 That's where this guide comes in.

 Let's imagine a simple scenario where you go to a shop to buy an electrical washing machine.
 You meet the sales agent, and he explains to you every swanky feature that the machine offers and promises that the installation engineer will take care of other features of the machine and how to use the machine.

 You buy the machine because you know it will solve your problems.
 The installation engineer comes in, explains to you the working mechanisms of the washing machine, and leaves, yet you are clueless about how to use the machine.

-You ring up the showroom; they connect you to customer service, and then what you are left with is a back and forth between you, customer care, and the engineer trying to figure out what exactly is wrong or how they could help you.
+You ring up the showroom; they connect you to customer service, and then you are left with a back and forth between you, customer care, and the engineer trying to figure out what exactly is wrong or how they could help you.

 Does this incident look bright in terms of customer success?

 This was a scene in a B2C space where customers are abundant (given the world population), but what about the B2B space?
 Let's just narrow it down to the B2B SaaS enterprise space.

 For a business operating in the enterprise SaaS space, customer success is one of the critical aspects of staying in business.
 And with the extreme shift from an on-premise model to a subscription-based model, enterprises are focusing on customer-centricity now more than ever.

 Predominantly, a customer’s journey in an enterprise SaaS environment consists of these four steps.